kajoshua/kajoshua.github.io/_posts/2026-3-19-Python-Tips-and-Tricks.md

 ### New Branches
 * Create a new branch using `git checkout -b NewBranchName`
-* To push the new branch use `git push origin NewBranchName`
+* To push the new branch use `git push -u origin NewBranchName`

+### Accidentally deleted a file during a commit to non-main branch
+* Use `git checkout origin/main -- path/to/file1`

 # Python Tips